 Poison and Drug Information Service

 Poundmaker's Lodge Treatment Centres25108 Poundmaker Road | Sturgeon County, AB | T8T 2A2

 Accepts peoples from all walks of life.
 Offers an Aboriginal holistic treatment experience that focuses on the root causes of addiction and empowers people in their recovery through concepts based in the cultural and spiritual beliefs of First Nations, Metis and Inuit peoples in combination with a 12-step abstinence program.

 Pregnancy Care Centre11223 100 Ave. | Edmonton, AB | T5K 0J1

-Provides pregnancy tests, information on pregnancy options, community education, life-skills pregnancy programs, support for men, post-abortion recovery and support and adoption support.
+The trained volunteers at the Pregnancy Care Centre help you find the answers and support you are looking form.
+Pregnancy tests, information on pregnancy options, community education, life-skills pregnancy programs, support for men, post-abortion recovery and support and adoption support are provided.